 Today, there are plenty of wallets to choose from when looking for a place to store your cryptos.
 But with such a huge variety of options, it might be difficult to select the right one.
 Every person has different wants and needs, so the same wallet won't be suitable for everyone.
 That’s why more and more people turn to online reviews to find the best possible wallet for them.

-Even though CoinPayments is well-known for being a trading platform, in this CoinPayments review we’ll focus mostly on the wallet.
+Even though CoinPayments is well-known for being a company that specializes in crypto payments and transactions, in this CoinPayments review we’ll focus mostly on the wallet.
+If you're looking for a reliable exchange platform, you should take a look at popular options such as Binance, Kraken, and KuCoin.

 - Has vaults that provide additional security